workos-inc/python-flask-directory-sync-example/README.md

    flask run
    ```

-2. Once the server is running, navigate to http://localhost:7000/users and http://localhost:7000/groups to try out Directory Sync!
+2. Once the server is running, navigate to http://localhost:5000/users and http://localhost:5000/groups to try out Directory Sync!

     - The `/users` URL corresponds to the WorkOS API's [List Directory Users endpoint](https://workos.com/docs/reference/directory-sync/user/list)
     - The `/groups` URL corresponds to the WorkOS API's [List Directory Groups endpoint](https://workos.com/docs/reference/directory-sync/group/list)
     - You can extend this Django example app by adding views to `directory_sync/views.py` for the other available [Directory Sync API endpoints](https://workos.com/docs/reference/directory-sync).

 ## Need help?

+When you clone this repo, the `DEBUG` setting is `False` by default in `app.py`.
+You can set `DEBUG = True` if you need to troubleshoot something during the tutorial, but you must use `DEBUG = False` in order to successfully connect to the WorkOS API.

 If you get stuck and aren't able to resolve the issue by reading our API reference or tutorials, please  reach out to us at support@workos.com and we'll help you out.